Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Results

 In summary, non-MODS states reveal mild liver damage, reflected in a mild increase in SGOT, SGPT, and arterial lactate levels.
 In contrast, MODS states display severe liver dysfunction, with SGOT, SGPT, and arterial lactate all at severe levels.
 This is generally accompanied with jaundice.
 Finally, we note that state A6 potentially develops ischemic injury, since we observe that: (i) both SGOT and SGPT are more than 50 times higher than the upper reference limit; and (ii) SGOT is greater than SGPT \cite{giannini2005liver}.
-We show in the next section that the development of ischemic injury is related to a set of comorbidities associated with state A6 before sepsis infection.